 - HIV-The HIV virus causes AIDS.
 AIDS can make you and your baby very sick.
 A blood test is used to look for HIV.
-Pregnant people who are HIV positive can take medication to help prevent their baby from getting HIV. - Streptococcus B (Strep B)-During birth, a baby can come into contact with Strep B and some may get very sick.
+Women who are HIV positive can take medication to help prevent their baby from getting HIV. - Streptococcus B (Strep B)-During birth, a baby can come into contact with Strep B and may get very sick.
 A vaginal and rectal swab is used to test for the Strep B bacteria.
-Women who have Strep B have access to antibiotics during labour.
-For more detailed information: www.ontariomidwives.ca/sites/default/ files/2017-09/CPG-GBS-Prevention-andmanagement-in-labour-PUB_0.pdf - Sexually Transmitted Infections (STIs)- Herpes, chlamydia, syphilis, gonorrhea, and hepatitis B are STIs.
+Women who have Strep B get antibiotics during labour. - Sexually Transmitted Infections (STIs)- Herpes, chlamydia, syphilis, gonorrhea, and hepatitis B are STIs.
 They can harm you and your unborn baby.
 Your health care provider can test for STI's.